ijdoe/camsur-bmad/memory-bank/activeContext.md

     *   **Product Requirements Document:** Added formal "Insight Generation & Management" section with the Phase 1 Insight Catalog.
     *   **UX Specification:** Updated workflows and UI components to focus on "Insight Cards," "Priority Queue," and "Evidence Panel."
     *   **Epic 7.2:** Renamed to "Insight Generation Engine" and updated user stories to focus on building specific insights from the catalog.
+*   **Strategic Partnership with RDG Digital Consulting:** Established RDG Digital Consulting as our exclusive Reseller and Implementation Partner for the LGU sector in the Philippines.
+This positions RDG as the primary contractor for provincial implementations while Getaka Labs provides the core technology.
+*   **Intellectual Property Model:** Defined a clear IP framework where Getaka Labs retains ownership of the core LINGKOD platform IP, but RDG can own IP for bespoke customizations developed specifically for their clients.
+This creates a mutually beneficial revenue-sharing model for future deployments.
+*   **Proposal Reframing as B2B Document:** Transformed the provincial rollout proposal from a direct client proposal to a B2B partnership document from Getaka Labs to RDG Digital Consulting, equipping them with the technical details needed for their bid to the provincial government.
+*   **Feature Roadmap Alignment:** Clarified that the initial proposal costing covers Phase 1 (MVP) features, with advanced capabilities from Phase 2 and 3 (Community Intelligence Module, Dynamic Briefing Dashboard, advanced analytics) to be scoped and costed separately in future partnership phases.

 ## 3. Next Steps